SoftwareAG/adapya-entirex/README.rst

 EntireX is a component in the webMethods high-performance communication infrastructure.

-adapya-entirex is part of a set of Python packages including adapya.adabas a client library for Adabas database access.
+adapya-entirex is part of a set of Python packages including adapya-adabas a client library for Adabas database access.

 *adapya-entirex* is a **pure** Python package: it does not require compilation